william-masdon-oracle/ai-gpu-solutions/dcgm_gpu_monitoring/infra/infrastructure.md

 Ensure these configurations are in place before proceeding to deploy the ORM stack.

-## Task 2: Provision GPUs and Standard VM with the ORM Stack
+## Task 2: Provision GPU VMs and Standard VM with the ORM Stack

 To deploy the infrastructure for this lab, you will create and configure a stack in Oracle Resource Manager (ORM) to automate the provisioning of GPU-enabled and standard virtual machines.